szoftveres/RF_instruments/vna/README.md

 ![gaas_meas](gaas_meas.png)

-Measuring a small-signal device like this LNA requires a (commercially expensive) VNA that has RF level setting capability and sufficient dynamic range; this inexpensive DIY VNA has no problem with it.
+Measuring a small-signal device like this LNA at such low power level requires a (commercially expensive) VNA that has RF level setting capability and sufficient dynamic range; this inexpensive DIY VNA has no problem with it.

 #### Bandpass stub filter for the 420 MHz - 450 MHz amateur band